George Weah Jr.

 George Weah Jr. (born August 27, 1987) is a former professional soccer player who most recently played as a midfielder for La Chaux-de-Fonds.
 He is the son of former Ballon d'Or winner and president of Liberia George Weah.
-Born in Liberia, he was capped for the United States men's national under-20 soccer team but has no international caps at senior level.
+Born in Liberia, he represented the United States at youth level.

 Early life

-Weah is the son of the former Ballon d'Or winner and current Liberian president George Weah and Jamaican-born wife Clar Weah.
+Weah is the son of Ballon d'Or winner and former Liberian president George Weah and Jamaican-born wife Clar Weah.
 He was born in Liberia but raised in the United States.
 He was one of three Weah children to show an aptitude and interest in soccer at a young age.
 While his sister Tita chose to return to school studies, both he and his brother Tim pursued professional careers.

 Club career

 Weah began his career in the youth team of AC Milan at the age of 14 but was released in 2007 after long series of injuries shortly prior to turning 20.
 In October of that year, he joined Slavia Prague on trial, but he was not offered a contract.
 Coach Karel Jarolím explained that the team were looking for a "different type of player" than Weah.

 Weah briefly played for CS Romontois in Switzerland before moving within the country to Wohlen.
 In 2011, Weah joined Baden.
 On February 3, 2012, Weah joined Bulgarian club Kaliakra Kavarna on a one-and-a-half-year deal after a successful trial.

 On May 17, 2014, Weah made his debut for Paris Saint-Germain's reserve team in the Championnat de France Amateur, coming on as an 87th-minute substitute in 2–0 defeat to Lens II.
 He went on to play two games in total for the PSG reserve side.